[The Basin]

 Ratelsi didn't look at the vendors.

-Artificial warmth radiated from the floating halo orbs hovering just above her shoulders.
-Every few seconds, the breeze caught her long, dark hair, whipping it across her face.
+Artificial warmth radiated from floating glass flasks with bright white light within them.
+They hung on chains from roof to roof, hovering just above her shoulders.
+Every few seconds, the breeze caught her long, dark hair and whipped it across her face.

-Walking ahead, Timoth moved with a hand shoved deep into his pocket while the other anchored two contra bags against his shoulder.
+Ahead, Timoth walked with a hand shoved deep into his pocket while the other anchored two contra bags against his shoulder.
 He glanced every few paces to make sure Ratelsi was still close by.

 She, however, was drifting.

-Her attention had been snared by a passing pair of Peculiars.
-The woman's skin was the texture of aged oak, and her hair a mane of verdant leaves.
+A passing pair of Peculiars had snared her attention.
+The female Peculiar's skin was the texture of aged oak, and her hair a mane of verdant leaves.
 Her boyfriend bore the Arcane Eye, emblazoned in dark ink across the back of his hand.

 But Ratelsi didn't care about the brand, nor the bark-fleshed woman.